jmandel/ehi-living-manual/src/chapters/02-01-patient-identity-and-demographics.md

 ---
-# Chapter 2.1: Patient Identity and Demographics
+# Patient Identity and Demographics

 *Purpose: To master Epic's comprehensive model for capturing who patients are—from unique identifiers to demographics, addresses, and provider relationships.*